 “I have no greater joy than to hear that my children walk in truth” (3 John 4).

-In spite of intense persecution, the Thessalonians remained true to the Lord.
+Despite intense persecution, the Thessalonians remained true to the Lord.
 There is a point where we have to release those who follow us to the Lord.
 We must cut the apron strings at some point.
 It is arrogance to think that people cannot get along spiritually without us.

 Dynamic faith produces mutual love.

 Dynamic faith produces mutual love.
 The closest fellowship that believers share is fellowship in the gospel.
-There is a special love among those who go shoulder to shoulder sharing the good news of the gospel.
+There is a special love among those who go shoulder to shoulder, sharing the good news of the gospel.

 “I thank my God upon every remembrance of you, always in every prayer of mine making request for you all with joy, for your fellowship in the gospel from the first day until now, being confident of this very thing, that He who has begun a good work in you will complete it until the day of Jesus Christ; just as it is right for me to think this of you all, because I have you in my heart, inasmuch as both in my chains and in the defense and confirmation of the gospel, you all are partakers with me of grace.
 For God is my witness, how greatly I long for you all with the affection of Jesus Christ” (Philippians 1:3-8).